-The Summer Food for Kids Program is being developed to give children eligible for free and reduced meals during the school year access to healthy, nutritional food choices throughout the summer months.
-Approximately, 42% of students enrolled in Dare County Schools meet the federal eligibility criteria for free and reduced breakfasts and lunches.
-The program ends, however, when the school year ends.
+The Summer Food for Kids Program gives Dare County children access to healthy, nutritional food choices throughout the summer months.
+Approximately 42% of students enrolled in Dare County Schools meet the federal eligibility criteria for free and reduced breakfasts and lunches.
+This meal program ends, however, when the school year ends.